 Module 2: Restricting Access and Content

-However, there are growing impediments to this.
-Restrictions to access and internet disruptions are eroding the right to freedom of expression and associated rights.(2) Suppressive tactics by governments and private actors cause significant challenges in accessing information online.
+However, a range of restrictions to internet access are eroding the right to freedom of expression and associated rights.(2) Suppressive tactics by governments and private actors cause significant challenges in accessing information online.
 As will become apparent, the unjustifiable restriction of access to the internet is a violation of human rights.
-This module outlines some of the prevalent harms to access and provides guidance on how best to secure fundamental rights and freedoms in the digital age.
-In doing so, this module focuses on internet shutdowns, the ways in which access to content may be unjustifiably limited by employing blocking and filtering, the implications of social media taxes and the harms of distributed denial of service (DDoS) attacks.
+This module outlines some of the prevalent harms to access and provides guidance on how to secure fundamental rights and freedoms in the digital age.
+In doing so, this module focuses on internet shutdowns, the ways in which access to content may be unjustifiably limited through blocking and filtering, the implications of social media taxes, and the harms of distributed denial of service (DDoS) attacks.